JuliaExtremes/IDFDataCanada.jl/README.md

 #### 2) Activate the environnement and install the required dependencies :

-If all the required dependencies are not installed, running Pkg.*Instantiate* will download all the required dependencies :
+If all the required dependencies are **not** installed, running Pkg.*instantiate* will download all the required dependencies :

 ```
 $cd /path/to/dir/IDF-data